 What the Research Says About the 12-Step Model

 Because of the anonymous nature of 12-Step groups, few statistics are available to scientifically document the effectiveness of these groups.
-Historian Charles Bishop Jr. discourages categorizing AA and other 12-Step groups as addiction therapy, though, because Bishop considered it to be more a spiritual fellowship than a treatment strategy.3 As such, 12-Step groups work best when they’re part of a comprehensive treatment program.
+Historian Charles Bishop Jr. discourages categorizing AA and other 12-Step groups as addiction therapy, though, because Bishop considered it to be more a spiritual fellowship than a treatment strategy.
+As such, 12-Step groups work best when they’re part of a comprehensive treatment program.

 The 12-Step model is widely used in treatment programs across the nation, based on the positive outcomes in the research that does exist.
 Although some studies have found the evidence for the 12-Step model inconclusive, others have found this model to be beneficial.
-A study cited in the journal Alcoholism Treatment Quarterly found that the abstinence rates in people who attend 12-Step meetings is twice as high as the abstinence rates in those who don’t.4
+A study cited in the journal Alcoholism Treatment Quarterly found that the abstinence rates in people who attend 12-Step meetings are twice as high as the abstinence rates in those who don’t.

-Another study, published in the Journal of Substance Abuse Treatment, found that people who attended 12-step meetings before entering treatment stayed in treatment longer and were more likely to complete the treatment program.5 Additionally, people who engaged in both treatment and a 12-Step program were more likely to remain abstinent than those who only engaged in one or the other.
+Another study, published in the Journal of Substance Abuse Treatment, found that people who attended 12-step meetings before entering treatment stayed in treatment longer and were more likely to complete the treatment program.
+Additionally, people who engaged in both treatment and a 12-Step program were more likely to remain abstinent than those who only engaged in one or the other.